-If you have been looking for a quick headband crochet pattern for velvet yarn then this pattern is it!
+If you have been looking for a quick headband crochet pattern for velvet yarn, then this pattern is it!
 This crochet headband is a beginner-friendly pattern that takes little time to crochet.

 Since this velvet headband works up fast and uses only minimal yarn you can make quite a bit of these cuties with just one skein of yarn.

-I hope you enjoy this pattern!
+I hope you enjoy this easy headband pattern and Happy Crocheting!

-The Velvet Yarn That’s Perfect for This Headband
+The Velvet Yarn for This Headband

 For this headband, I used Bernat Velvet Yarn in the color Cream, which is extremely soft and comes in a big skein size of 315 yards!
 Skeins with large yardages are always a positive when working crochet projects, so you know you’ll always have enough on hand to finish a pattern.